 An Invitation to Enter the Desert with Christ

 As we begin the Lenten season today, we are called to enter the desert with Christ; to turn away from sin and towards our God.
 Many of us realize that we are called to face difficult questions during this penitential season.
 The challenge we face is not only for us to ask those questions, but to face the challenge honestly,with humility, and a firm resolve to prayer and action.
-Don’t let this Lent slip by unfulfilled.
+Don’t let this Lent pass by untried or unfulfilled.